nicholasren/nicholasren.github.io/_posts/2015-02-10-fall-in-love-with-java-8-collectors.md

 ### Conclusion

 - Java 8s `Collector Api` provide a better way to encapsulate reduction computation - not only some built in reduction(e.g. max, min, sum, average), but also customized reduction(via customised collector), Collector is designed to be composed, which means these reduction logic are much easier to be reused.
-- Scala do not have native support for __customised mutable reduction__, but based on scala's powerfull collection system, we can create our own version.
+- Scala dose not have native support for __customised mutable reduction__, but based on scala's powerfull collection system, we can create our own version.

 ### References
 - [Scala's CanBuildFrom](http://blog.bruchez.name/2012/08/getting-to-know-canbuildfromwithout-phd.html)